 During 2019/20 passengers have had to deal with ongoing rail disruption, in part due to decades of underinvestment and also train operators not delivering the expected service levels.
-We've taken action on this, calling for the Operator of Last resort to take on the Northern franchise, giving statutory advice to government on investment needed in key congested areas, and securing new trains as part of our co-management of the franchises.
-These measures aren't a silver bullet but are the starting point for restoring passenger trust and rebuilding a reliable service.
+We've taken action on this, calling for the Operator of Last resort to take on the Northern franchise, giving statutory advice to Government on investment needed in key congested areas, and securing new trains as part of our co-management of the franchises.
+These measures aren't a silver bullet, but are the starting point for restoring passenger trust and rebuilding a reliable service.

-And whilst there have been problems we should also recognise the past year has seen a record 108m passengers use Northern trains, that there are many more services running in the North, with Northern running an additional 2,000 services per week compared to 2016, , and as the new trains have been added the number of seats on many routes has increased significantly.
+And whilst there have been problems, we should also recognise in the past year there were many more services running in the North.
+Northern ran an additional 2,000 services per week compared to 2016 and as the new trains were added the number of seats on many routes increased significantly.

-In 2019/20 we worked with our local partners to lead a funding bid for £700 million of investment in the Major Road Network.
-We have also welcomed the Government's decision to bring forward the implementation date for electric vehicles to 2035 from 2040, an essential move, and something that we called for in our Strategic Transport Plan.
+On roads investment, we have seen funding granted for several road schemes, including five that were part of our National Roads Fund bid, and others as part of the RIS2 announcement in the 2020 Budget.
+We have welcomed the Government's decision to bring forward the implementation date for electric vehicles to 2035 from 2040, an essential move and something that we called for in our Strategic Transport Plan.

-More than anything else the past 12 months have seen a significant shift in the Government's approach to investment in infrastructure in general, and more specifically with an appetite to rebalance the economy by investing in the North.
-With further commitment to Northern Powerhouse Rail, and with the green light for HS2, the launch of an Integrated Rail Plan, and the prospect of a reassessment of how spending decisions are made, it is clear that there's a national determination for improving our connectivity in a way that can transform travel for generations to come.
+More than anything else the past 12 months have seen a significant shift in the Government's approach to investment in infrastructure in general and more specifically with an appetite to rebalance the economy by investing in the North.
+This year we've had further commitment to Northern Powerhouse Rail, and with the green light for HS2, the launch of an Integrated Rail Plan, and the prospect of a reassessment of how spending decisions are made, are assured that there's a national determination for improving our connectivity in a way that can transform travel for generations to come.